randomei/minetest-moreblocks/README.md

 ## invsaw

 * © 2022 cheapie and contributors under the zlib license
-* © 2023- fluxionary under the AGPL v3+
+* © 2023- fluxionary under the LGPL v3+